thiagofernandes101/Courses-Kubernetes-Annotations/Kubernets.md

 | Operators      | OLM add-on.
 No restrictions | Limited to RHOAS and SErvice Binding      |

 # **Running minikube on Docker Desktop**
-1. Download the latest release from the github [link](https://github.com/kubernetes/minikube/releases).
+1. Download the latest release from the GitHub [link](https://github.com/kubernetes/minikube/releases).

 2. [Get started with Docker](https://www.docker.com/get-started/).

-3. Make sure to have virtualization enable in the bios (can be seen if its enabled, or not, in the windows task manager -> performance)
+3. Make sure to have virtualization enable in the bios (can be seen if it's enabled, or not, in the windows task manager → performance)

 > OBS: During the process, I got the error: <ins>**Failed to start virtualbox VM.
 Running "minikube delete" may fix it: creating host: create: precreate: This computer doesn't have VT-X/AMD-v enabled.
 Enabling it in the BIOS is mandatory**</ins>.
 This probably occour because of the wls2 that I have running, so the following command was executed as administrator: <ins>minikube start</ins>